WHAT TO DO IN THUN – BEST ACTIVITIES

-Before discussing the best things to do in Thun, here are some quick travel tips for your stay.
+Before discussing the best things to do in Thun, here are some important travel tips for your stay.

 How to Get to Thun

-If you take the train, make sure to take the Interlaken-Lucerne Express Train, which comes with amazing views (so, get to Lucerne from Zurich, then change the train to Interlaken and then take a train or bus to Thun).
-Sound complicated but is not actually that bad (especially with those window views if you take the scenic train rides).
+- If you take the train from Zurich airport, make sure to take the Interlaken-Lucerne Express Train.
+This train connection comes with amazing views.
+From Zurich, get to Lucerne, then change the train to Interlaken and then take a train or bus to Thun.
+It sounds complicated but is not actually that bad.
+Especially because of those window views if you take the scenic train rides.

 How to Get Around Thun